Nitish2773/face-recognition-app/README.md

-# CertifySecure: Blockchain-Integrated Student Certificate Validation App with FLutter
+# CertifySecure: Blockchain-Integrated Student Certificate Validation App with Flutter
 # Flask-Based Face Recognition

 ## 🚀 Project Overview
 CertifySecure is a Flask-based face recognition system utilizing OpenCV and Haarcascade for secure and efficient student authentication.
 This backend processes biometric authentication requests and integrates Firebase for data storage and authentication.

 ## 🔒 Key Features
 ### Face Recognition Authentication
 - **Uses OpenCV and Haarcascade** for face detection and recognition.
 - **Low-latency recognition process** ensuring quick authentication.